Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ## 9.4 Privacy of personal information

-Actalis is the processor of the personal information collected during the identification and registration phase of parties requesting certificates under this CPS, and shall process such information ensuring their confidentiality and in compliance with the Italian Legislative Decree n.196/2003 [DLGS196].
+Actalis is the controller of the personal information collected during the identification and registration phase of parties requesting certificates under this CPS, and shall process such information ensuring their confidentiality and in compliance with the Italian Legislative Decree n.196/2003 [DLGS196].

 ### 9.4.1 Privacy plan